kinglozzer/YepnopeSilverStripe/README.md

 #YepnopeSilverStripe#

-A module to allow loading of Javascript & CSS using the conditional loader [http://yepnopejs.com]yepnopejs
+A module to allow loading of Javascript & CSS using the conditional loader [yepnopejs](http://yepnopejs.com).

 By:

-Loz Calver & Colin Richardson - [http://www.bigfork.co.uk/]Bigfork Ltd
+Loz Calver & Colin Richardson - [Bigfork Ltd](http://www.bigfork.co.uk/).

 ##Installation:##